Skip to content

 Binomial coefficient?

-In one line: this question usually arrives alongside Permutations calculadora (nPr), Probability calculadora, Factorial calculadora.
+The useful way to think about it: this question usually arrives alongside Permutations calculadora (nPr), Probability calculadora, Factorial Calculator.
 The Combinations calculadora (nCr) handles the specific case above; the others cover adjacent ground.

 What is combinations?